fsavje/math-with-slack/README.md

 # Rendered math (MathJax) with Slack's desktop client

-> :bangbang: MathJax will discontinue its CDN service on April 30.
-The script has been updated with a new CDN (from Cloudflare).
-If you downloaded the script before April 5, you will need to download and run the new version.

 [Slack](https://slack.com) does not display rendered math.
 This script injects [MathJax](https://www.mathjax.org) into Slack's desktop client, which allows you to write nice-looking inline- and display-style math using familiar TeX/LaTeX syntax.
 You can also edit equations after you've posted them.